yanka125/ITechArtLab/README.md

 The ***api.py*** is simple HTTP server which can host the following api's:

-- LIST : Uses GET Method to show all posts from the reddit-YYYYMMDD.txt file.
+- LIST : Uses GET Method to show all posts from databases.
-- CREATE : Uses POST Method to Create a new post for the reddit-YYYYMMDD.txt file.
+- CREATE : Uses POST Method to Create a new post in databases.
-- UPDATE : Uses PUT Method to update an Existing post of the reddit-YYYYMMDD.txt file.
+- UPDATE : Uses PUT Method to update an Existing post in databases.
-- DELETE : Uses DELETE Method to delete an Existing post from the reddit-YYYYMMDD.txt file.
+- DELETE : Uses DELETE Method to delete an Existing post from databases.

 1. Usage of LIST: GET >> http://localhost:8087/posts/ or http://localhost:8087/posts/{unique_id}'